parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

 The Parallel Architectures Library (PAL) is a free and open-source C-libary written for the kind of tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.

-We have found three main issues with existing solutions that we will try to address with the PAL library.
+PAL contains the following set of components:

+* HAL: Minimalist hardware abstraction layer
+* IPC: Set of basic parallel programming and communication primitives
+* MATH: Vectorized math library
+* DSP: Vectorized DSP library
+* FFT: Optimized FFT library

+Hasn't this been done before?
+We wish!!
+(If you think we missed some important library that can be reused, please do let us know ASAP!
+We would love nothing better than finding out that this work has already been done.)

+Based on reviweing 10's of libarries in this space, we have found three main ostacles that make adopting existing library infrastructure difficult:

 * Most IPC code was written for "large" processors and is not suitable for tiny processors
 * Free and open source APIs (like math.h) is far too inefficient for parallel architectures (no vectors)
 * Hardware vendor provided math and DSP libraries come with proprietary license restrictions

-The design goals for the library are as follows:
+The design goals for the PAL are as follows:

 * Fast (assumes program and data resides in local cache/scratchpad)
 * Open (permissive open source license)